5 Steps to Tidying Up Your Medicine Cabinet

 The most important thing is to prevent your medicines from getting into the wrong hands.
 Depending on your children’s ages, you may think about using child-resistant caps on medicine bottles (though remember that child-resistant does not mean childproof).

-Lock up your medication cabinet.
-According to the U.S. Drug Enforcement Agency (DEA), 6.5 million Americans misused controlled prescription drugs, a majority of which were taken from family and friends.
-Consider keeping the Poison Control Centers' hotline number handy, either in your phone or on a sticker in your cabinet: 800.222.1222
+Lock up your medication cabinet and consider keeping the Poison Control Centers' hotline number handy, either in your phone or on a sticker in your cabinet: 800.222.1222

 Many pharmacies accept unused medicines, or Public Health or a police station may accept them, too.